 If you have any harmful habits or unhealthy beliefs listed in this section, then pray the following prayer format, breathing deeply to stay mindful of your deliverance:

 Dear Lord, in Jesus’ name, I ask that this harmful action of ____ be loosed and put off, then fill me with Your love, life, and light.
 Forgive me for _(harmful action)_.
-If this harmful action is protected by the pleasure and addiction strongholds, I lose and put them off, in Jesus’ name, along with all associated memories of _(sinful desires)_ and the authority seat of desire.
-Lose and destroy the oppressive energy/spirits associated with the memories and harmful desires, in Jesus’ name.
-I lose and put off all unhealthy beliefs of ____.
+If this harmful action is protected by the pleasure and addiction strongholds, I loose and put them off, in Jesus’ name, along with all associated memories of _(list sinful desires)_ and the authority seat of desire.
+Loose and destroy the oppressive energy/spirits associated with the memories and harmful desires, in Jesus’ name.
+I loose and put off all unhealthy beliefs of ____.
 I put on/bind to my mind and heart the following truths:

 TRUTH FOCUS STATEMENTS